TransformingMusicology/libaudioDB/README.txt

-This is audioDB, a database system specialized towards approximate content-based retrieval, developed at Goldsmiths, University of London as part of the OMRAS2 research project (funded by the Engineering and Physical Sciences Research Council, grant number: EP/E02274X/1).
+This is audioDB, a database system specialized towards approximate content-based retrieval, developed at Goldsmiths, University of London as part of the OMRAS2 research project (funded by the Engineering and Physical Sciences Research Council, grant number: EP/E02274X/1) and extended as part of the Transforming Musicology project (funded by the Arts and Humanities Research Council, grant number: AH/L006820/1).

 Please see INSTALL.txt for build and installation instructions.
 Portions of this work are copyright Michael Casey, Christophe Rhodes,